The Bahamas are struggling to recover before the next hurricane season - The Media HQ

 Utilities have come back slowly.

-“We expect Abaco power to be fully restored in early summer,” said Katherine Smith of the Bahama Disaster Reconstruction Authority.
+“We expect power to be fully restored in Abaco in early summer,” said Katherine Smith of the Bahamas Disaster Reconstruction Authority.

 Hurricane season 2020 thoughts reinforce the recovery.